pyao137/Chinese-Flashcards/README.md

 # Chinese-Flashcards
 Created by Peter Yao (pyao137 on Github)

-This simple python program generates flashcards from a (correctly formatted) .txt file of Chinese vocabulary.
+This simple python program generates flashcards from a (properly formatted) .txt file of Chinese vocabulary.
 The .txt file must be formatted in a specific way for the program to work.
 Each line of the file should contain 3 elements separated by hyphens or en dashes, or em dashes.
 The first element must be a Chinese word.
 The other two elements can be whatever you wish.
 I personally chose to have the Chinese word's pinyin as the second element, and its English meaning as the third.
 This choice affected some of the varaible names in my program.
-Example: <br>
+<br>Example: <br>
   简介 - Jiǎnjiè - introduction, synopsis, summary <br>
   征服 - Zhēngfú - conquer <br>
   风格 - Fēnggé - style <br>